Andrew Jackson: Duel with Dickinson and adventure with Burr

 In May 1806, Jackson fought a duel with Charles Dickinson.
-They had gotten into an argument over a horse race, and Dickinson allegedly uttered a slur against Rachel.
-During the duel, Dickinson fired first, and the bullet hit Jackson in the chest.
-The wound was not life-threatening because the bullet had shattered against his breastbone.
-Jackson returned fire and killed Dickinson.
+Their dispute started over payments for a forfeited horse race, escalating for six months until they agreed to the duel.
+Dickinson fired first.
+The bullet hit Jackson in the chest, but shattered against his breastbone.
+He returned fire and killed Dickinson.
 The killing tarnished Jackson's reputation.

-Later in the year, Jackson became involved in former vice president Aaron Burr's plan to conquer Spanish Florida and drive the Spanish from Texas.
-Jackson had first gotten to know Burr in 1805 when he stayed with the Jacksons at the Hermitage during a tour of what was then the Western United States that he had embarked on after mortally wounding Alexander Hamilton in the Burr–Hamilton duel.
-Burr eventually persuaded Jackson to join his adventure.
-In October 1806, Jackson wrote James Winchester that the United States "can conquer not only the Floridas [at that time there was an East Florida and a West Florida], but all Spanish North America".
+Later that year, Jackson became involved in former vice president Aaron Burr's plan to conquer Spanish Florida and drive the Spanish from Texas.
+Burr, who was touring what was then the Western United States after mortally wounding Alexander Hamilton in a duel, stayed with the Jacksons at the Hermitage in 1805.
+He eventually persuaded Jackson to join his adventure.
+In October 1806, Jackson wrote James Winchester that the United States "can conquer not only [Florida], but all Spanish North America".
 He informed the Tennessee militia that it should be ready to march at a moment's notice "when the government and constituted authority of our country require it", and agreed to provide boats and provisions for the expedition.
-Jackson sent a letter to president Thomas Jefferson telling him that Tennessee was ready to defend the nation's honor.
+Jackson sent a letter to President Thomas Jefferson telling him that Tennessee was ready to defend the nation's honor.

 Jackson also expressed uncertainty about the enterprise.
 He warned the Governor of Louisiana William Claiborne and Tennessee Senator Daniel Smith that some of the people involved in the adventure might be intending to break away from the United States.
 In December, Jefferson ordered Burr to be arrested for treason.
 Jackson, safe from arrest because of his extensive paper trail, organized the militia to capture the conspirators.
-Jackson testified before a grand jury at Burr's trial in 1807, implying that it was Burr's associate James Wilkinson who was guilty of treason, not Burr.
+He testified before a grand jury in 1807, implying that it was Burr's associate James Wilkinson who was guilty of treason, not Burr.
 Burr was acquitted of the charges.